llamdodev/frontend-challenge/README.md

 It corresponds to the comparison of a list of flows between 2 versions of an app.
 The versions are denoted by `head` for the latest version, and `base` for the stable version compared against.

-Each `head` and `base` have the same structure, of a collection of keyed steps.
+Each `head` and `base` have the same structure, that is a collection of keyed steps.
 The key allows to map the step from `head `to the corresponding step from `base`.
-It might (case for the label #3 for instance) that a step is included in one version only.
+It might be (case for the label #3 for instance) that a step is included in one version only.

 Steps themselves include:
 - **interaction**: the user input that was produced during that step to lead to the next one.
 It has